- Excursions Travel Guide

 The meaning of Luxor

-Luxor is one of the oldest cities in the worlds, we don't know when Luxor was built.
-The ancient Egyptian called the city "waset" that means the scepter, but the Greek called it Thebes of the hundred gates and the Roman - Dios Polis Magana.
-At last when the Arab conquered Egypt they gave it the name of Luxor and it means the palaces cause it have many temples.
-2/3 world's monuments located in Luxor.
-Today it is difficult when one arrives at Luxor to imagine how the great Thebes was laid out.
-For centuries the capital city of the Egyptian empire, it was proverbially famous for its wealth ( the treasures ), began its decline in 672 B.C. when it was sacked by Ashur Banipal.
+Luxor is one of the oldest cities in the world; we don't know when exactly Luxor was built.
+The ancient Egyptians called the city "waset" that means the scepter, but the Greek called it Thebes of the hundred gates and the Roman - Dios Polis Magana.
+At last when the Arab conquered Egypt they gave it the name of Luxor and it means the palaces as the city has lots of ancient temples.
+2/3 world's monuments are located in Luxor.